Magisk-Modules-Alt-Repo/Better-MIUI-Icons/README.md

 # This module no longer works on the latest versions of MIUI.
 The version last tested on was EU 20.7.9.
+This repository is now archived.

 ![banner](banner.png)